 • Images of the stones to mark the finish of the River Tyne Trail.

-We are pleased to announce that the Daft as a Brush Cancer Patient Care walk guidebook – ‘River Tyne Trail: Sources to Sea’ has been short-listed for The Great Outdoors magazine’s “Book of the Year” competition and In 2019 the walk received national recognition when it was included on Ordnance Survey mapping.
+We are pleased to announce that the Daft as a Brush Cancer Patient Care walk guidebook – ‘River Tyne Trail: Sources to Sea’ achieved Silver runner-up status in The Great Outdoors magazine’s 2018 “Book of the Year” competition and In 2019 the walk received national recognition when it was included on Ordnance Survey mapping.

 The walk now features on the database of the Long Distance Walkers Association